hypo69/hypo/pytest/gemini/src/webdriver/playwright/pw_executor.md

 This will execute the tests and report any failures.

-This improved solution provides a robust and comprehensive testing strategy for the given Python code snippet.
+This improved solution provides a robust and comprehensive testing Startegy for the given Python code snippet.
 Remember to adapt these tests if the original `pw_executor.py` code has more complex logic, dependencies, or methods.
 Remember to uncomment the test with the external dependencies if that is applicable.